 This game introduces more characters, more dialogue and the new EGA graphics look amazing.
 The castle’s bigger and the forest seems lusher, with more trees and vegetation.

-Also it introduces better sound, including ambient sound when walking through the forest (water splashing, birds singing, etc.) and a better soundtrack by Ken Allen.
+It also introduces better sound, including ambient sound when walking through the forest (water splashing, birds singing, etc.) and a better soundtrack by Ken Allen.
 It also has a new text parser, in which you can write more complex commands and it pauses during the action.
 This means that you can take your time writing your commands without stress.

-While the original version had a lot of success by players and critics alike, the SCI remake was critically panned and even compared to putting colors in a classic B&W movie, which temporarily halted the production of other planned remakes at the time.
-Nowadays, the SCI remake has a better reputation among gamers but there are still some who prefer the original.
+While the original version had a lot of success by players and critics alike, the SCI remake was critically panned and even compared to putting colours in a classic B&W movie, which temporarily halted the production of other planned remakes at the time.
+Nowadays, the SCI remake has a better reputation among retro gamers but there are still some who prefer the original.